XavierMerinoM/Python-Projects/README.md

 # Python Projects

-Basic Python projects to get the certifications of Free Code Camp.
+Collection of basic Python projects completed to obtain certifications and improve skills.